 Standard procedures at Australian abattoirs are designed to hold and move animals throughout the facility in a calm, quiet and ‘low stress’ manner.
 Just prior to slaughter, animals are restrained and then stunned (rendered unconscious).
 An operator should then confirm that each animal is unconscious and will be insensible to pain when the major blood vessels are severed shortly afterwards.
 The animal should not regain consciousness and no further processing should take place until the animal is confirmed dead.

-In Australia, abattoirs that export product overseas are regulated by the Australian Government (Department of Agriculture and Water Resources) whereas abattoirs that supply the domestic market are under the jurisdiction of state governments.
+In Australia, abattoirs that export product overseas are regulated by the Australian Government (Department of Agriculture, Water and the Environment) whereas abattoirs that supply the domestic market are under the jurisdiction of state governments.
 Export abattoirs are required to have a vet present, they have to meet standard operating procedures relevant to animal welfare, and they are regularly audited including for their animal handling practices.
 Find out more about regulation of export abattoirs here.
 On the other hand, for domestic abattoirs, there is no need for an on-plant vet and auditing requirements vary between states.
 The minimal provisions for domestic abattoirs are described here.
 In short, the welfare of animals at domestic abattoirs may vary significantly to that of animals at export abattoirs.
 These differing standards of animal welfare between abattoirs is a concern that the RSPCA believes must be addressed.

 For further information, see: